ocelotconsulting/ocelotconsulting.github.io/_drafts/2018-01-08-rust-error-handling.md

 }
 ```

 You can even get a [special keyboard](http://i.imgur.com/EVc3Nm0.png) to make it easier ;).

-If anything turned me off Go, it was the repetitive error handling and the fact that they made the decision to
+Go's error handling is the subject of considerable debate.
+It's argued that the convention makes it's difficult to ignore
-perpetuate the [billion dollar mistake](https://en.wikipedia.org/wiki/Tony_Hoare).
-I realize a lot of great code is
+errors, which may be true but sounds like the sort of thing people were saying about checked exceptions many years ago.
-being written in Go - I love Docker as much as anyone - but it's not my first choice.
+The use of `nil` (`null` in Go-speak) is [another controversial design choice](https://www.lucidchart.com/techblog/2015/08/31/the-worst-mistake-of-computer-science/).

-## Rust error handling
+Rust takes a different approach.

-Rust doesn't have nulls (or nils, or undefined), so any function that could possibly return an error returns a result
+## Errors in Rust

-enum instead:
+Rust doesn't have a null/nil/undefined value.
+Any function that could possibly return an error returns a result enum instead:

 ``` rust
 enum Result<T, E> {